 Saint Cirq Lapopie, France – I think so much of France gets overlooked because of the major hotspots located throughout the country.
 This is yet another southwest France town that deserves some attention.
 Unlike Cordes sur Ciel, Saint Cirq Lapopie is well-visited.
 There are bus tours that pass through here so while it might not be the most hidden gem in Europe, it does deserve to be on this list as it’s still fairly undiscovered.
 And it is CHARMING, filled with many little alleyways and a beautiful view.
 If you have the chance to visit during Bastille Day, you will quickly discover why it’s been added to this list!

-Lauterbrunnen, Switzerland – Not so much of a secret especially in the European community, Lauterbrunnen has been gradually gaining recognition for its stunning in-the-middle-of-town waterfall that sets it apart from so many other Swiss towns.
+Lauterbrunnen, Switzerland – While maybe not considered one of the hidden gems of Europe, Lauterbrunnen still deserves a place on this list.
+It has been gradually gaining recognition for its stunning in-the-middle-of-town waterfall that sets it apart from so many other Swiss towns.
 It’s an amazing area with so much beauty around it that you’ll find yourself staring in awe once you arrive.

-*Tip: Take the cable car to Murren and hike from there to Gimmelwald.
+Tip: Take the cable car to Murren and hike from there to Gimmelwald, perhaps more of a hidden gem than Lauterbrunnen.

 Milos, Greece – I’ll be honest, it makes me a little sad that Milos isn’t as much of a secret now as it used to be 3 years ago.
 This precious island was the epitome of a hidden European gem.
 I fell in love with it the moment I stepped off the plane and I can’t explain why other than it just felt like home.
 The Greek locals were amazing, the food was fantastic, the beaches in Milos were superb and it was safe.
 I still included it in this list because if you haven’t been there yet, go.